-While validated learning is the measure of progress in a lean startup, most investors measure progress through growth.
+While validated learning measures progress in a lean startup, most investors measure progress through growth.
 Reconciling the two during the early stages of a startup (when the hockey stick is largely flat) can be highly challenging and distracting.

 Getting funded always takes longer than you think

 Time is more valuable than money.
-Would you rather spend 6 months pitching investors so you can refine a story based on an untested product, or spend time pitching customers so you can tell a credible story based on a tested product?
+Would you rather spend six months pitching investors so you can refine a story based on an untested product or spend time pitching customers so you can tell a credible story based on a tested product?

 Early traction is a pre-requisite